High Responsibility Burnout: When You’re Still Performing but Starting to Question Everything

 Research shows burnout strongly predicts the desire to leave a profession, often long before performance drops.
 The mind starts distancing itself first.
 Behavior changes later.

-What drives this is not only exhaustion, it is inner conflict.
+What drives this is not only exhaustion, but also inner conflict.

 Rest Doesn’t Fix High-Responsibility Burnout Patterns: When Values and Roles Diverge